MicrosoftDocs/dynamics-365-unified-operations-public/core/hr/tasks/define-benefit-eligibility-rules-policies.md

 # ms.search.form:
 audience: Application User
 # ms.devlang:
-# ms.reviewer: tfehr
+ms.reviewer:
 ms.search.scope: Operations
 # ms.tgt_pltfrm:
 # ms.custom:
 ms.search.region: Global
 # ms.search.industry:
-ms.author: tfehr
+ms.author:
 ms.search.validFrom: 2016-06-30
 ms.dyn365.ops.version: Version 7.0.0
----
+---# Define benefit eligibility rules and policies

 [!include[task guide banner](../../includes/task-guide-banner.md)]

-# Define benefit eligibility rules and policies

 This recording will show you how you can create benefit eligibility rules and policies and then assign rules to Benefits.
 The demo data company used to create this recording is USMF.